 - WiFi 802.11 b/g/n (Play-Fi)

 - Sound: Let me just start by saying, I was truly impressed on almost all fronts.
 Regardless of volume level, audio quality is crystal clear and never gave off any distortion or tinniness.
 Highs and mids are absolutely pristine, rivaling that of real-life performances.
 At high volume, this single speaker didn't just fill the room, it was loud and clear throughout my entire (all too cluttered) house.
-I couldn't even get any discernible rattle, despite my best efforts.
-For the price point, I knew the Wren would have great sound, but I was truly impressed at how much it exceeded my expectations.
+For the price point, I knew the Wren would have great sound, but it exceeded even my high expectations.

 - Appearance and Design: The wood chassis combined with a silver face looks pretty good, but more subdued than most pictures would lead you to think.
 I was happy to see that the Wren is not just another all-black box, so it won't be the one dark spot on a bookshelf filled with other brighter and colorful objects.
 By modernizing a classic style, the speaker fit in well wherever it went.

-- Connectivity: If you haven't heard, WiFi is the current pinnacle of wireless audio.
-Plus, once you have everything set up, your range is limited to that of your WiFi access point.
+- Connectivity: WiFi is the current pinnacle of wireless audio.
+It closely rivals wired audio in terms of quality.
+Additionally, once the speaker is configured, your range is only limited to that of your WiFi access point.

 - Bass: The bass felt a bit weaker than I hoped for, which isn't unusual for a moderately sized all-in-one system.
 Remember, this is a bookshelf speaker, and as such, it's not intended to make your lung tissue dance.
 Hardwired connections were capable of notably deeper production, which indicates that streaming audio through the control app (which lacks an equalizer) to the speaker's internal DAC is somehow minimizing the low end.
 I'm not saying bass performance is bad, just that it probably won't live up to the expectations of devoted Dubstep or Yacht Rap fans.